macca717/Overwatch/docs/overview.md

 2. Manage the detection and web server processes, restarting them if required (watchdog).
 3. Allow real time video and data transfer to clients via a websocket connection.
 4. Maintain the state of the application and raise external alerts when required.
-5. Save a video of the last three minutes of capturing when an alert is raised (for future viewing/analysis).
+5. Save a video of the last five minutes of capturing when an alert is raised (for future viewing/analysis).

 ## Detection Process

-The purpose of the detection process is to process incoming video frames, detect motion and re-encode the video as MJPEG (640x480).
+The purpose of the detection process is to process incoming video frames, detect motion and re-encode the video as MJPEG (640px X 480px).

 The logic of the detection algorithm is currently based on the change of pixels between captured video frames.
-The change in pixels between frames is stored and if the change exceeds a threshold for three minutes then an alert is triggered.
+The change in pixels between frames is stored and if the change exceeds a threshold for five minutes then an alert is triggered.
 Pre-processing is applied to each frame in the form of grey scaling and noise reduction (Guassian blurring) to reduce the rate of false alerts.

 ![Detection](./images/detection_process_logic.png)